House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kenwood KFC-1366S

 Most speakers aren’t built to last the test of time.
-And that’s especially true for the factory speakers in your car.
-And if you’re not looking to really upgrade your sound system at all, then look to these Kenwood speakers.
+That’s especially true for the factory speakers in your car, but if you’re not looking to upgrade your sound system, check out these Kenwood speakers.

-As a matter of fact, you might just find that these are your car’s stock speakers.
-The Kenwood KFC-1366S speakers aren’t an upgrade by any means.
-But they are a good, cheap replacement.
+In fact, you might discover that these are your car’s stock speakers.
+The Kenwood KFC-1366S speakers aren’t an upgrade by any means, but they are a suitable, cheap replacement.

 Pros